abaxoth0/SentinelRBAC/README.md

 ## Host

-`Host` originaly desined for applications with microservice architectures.
+`Host` originaly designed for applications with microservice architectures.

-`Host` helps to define roles and schemas for each service in your app.
+`Host` is based on `Schema`, using it you can define multiple schemas.
-Roles can be specified by default or schemas can have their own roles.
+Like each schema, `Host` can have roles and global roles, in this case they considered as global.

-> [!NOTE]
+All schemas in `Host` must have all its global roles, but permissions for this roles may differ in each schema.

-> Service specific roles will overwrite default roles!
+> [!WARNING]

-Like in `Config` you can specify default roles.
+> Schema specific roles permissions will overwrite global roles permissions!

 `Host` can be initialized by one of the following methods: